stidd/curriculum17-18/advanced/units/unit4/README.md

 # Unit 4: Objects

 ## Overview
-In this unit coders will create and object representation of their Portfolio page.
-In order to create this project, coders will create an object representation of their portfolio, navigate the object and display information to the screen.
+In this unit, coders will create an object representation of their Portfolio page.
+With this update to their portfolio, all of the displayed information will be generated from a JavaScipt object.
+To create this project, coders will create an object representation of their portfolio, navigate the object, and display information to the screen.

 ## Important Links